Skip to main content

 What is Andrew P. Hill High's MySchoolScout rating?

-Andrew P. Hill High has a composite rating of 7.0 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Andrew P. Hill High has a current MySchoolScout rating of 6.0 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Andrew P. Hill High?